 There are ways, however, to make the ride more comfortable, even in coach—whether it is patronizing airlines noted for customer service where it counts, angling for the perfect seat, or selecting minor upgrades à la carte.
 Finessing the frequent flier programs for perks is sure to improve your odds of having a comfortable flight, as will simply rendering yourself unconscious in dreamland (and avoiding the issue altogether).
 But before we get to the specifics, there are a few general commonsense tips that can make flying more comfortable in any class.

 Valerie Ricci, a flight attendant with American Airlines for 25 years, advises everyone to travel light.
 “I watch people struggle with their luggage—lifting it, carrying it down the aisle, banging into other people,” she says.
 “If you want to be comfortable in coach, bring less on.
 You won’t have to have something under your feet, and it will make you more comfortable in general.”

 Wardrobe makes a big difference, too.
 Long gone are the days when everybody dressed to impress on airplanes.
 “It sounds basic, but wear clothes you can move in and breathe in,” says Ricci.
 “Loose, stretchy fabrics might not be the most fashionable, but an elastic waist is more comfortable.”

-For Matt Gross, the New York Times’s Frugal Traveler, it’s about what you don’t wear.
+For Matt Gross, formerly the New York Times’s Frugal Traveler, it’s about what you don’t wear.
 “As soon as we get airborne, my shoes come off and it’s a whole lot more relaxing,” he says.
 “Bring some slippers if you can—or just an extra pair of socks.”